Sultan Balkhi: Early life

 Balkhi was the son of Shah Ali Asghar, a ruler of Balkh in Afghanistan.
-He was the crown prince but left this role to become a follower of the religious preacher, Shaykh Tawfiq of Damascus.
+He was the crown prince but left this role to become a follower of the religious preacher, Sheikh Tawfiq of Damascus.

 Migration to Bengal

-One day, the Shaykh ordered Balkhi to go to the land of Bengal and preach the religion of Islam there.
+One day the Sheikh ordered Balkhi to go to the land of Bengal and preach the religion of Islam there.
 Balkhi then set off by boat, eventually reaching the island of Sandwip where he remained in for a number of years.
 His boat was a barge and shaped like a fish; leading to him earning the nickname of Mahi-sawar (fish-rider).
 He then went to Hariramnagar, most likely another island, which was ruled by Balaram, a Hindu Raja who worshipped Kali.
 Balaram's minister decided to accept Islam which angered the Raja.
 A feud took place eventually leading to Balaram's death.

 Balkhi then decided to leave Hariramnagar so he leaped on his boat, reaching the ancient city of Mahasthangarh, the capital of the Pundravardhana kingdom, ruled by Narsingh Parshuram of the Bhoj Garh dynasty.
 Balkhi asked Parshuram for permission to live in his domain and freely practice his religion to which the King allowed.
 Balkhi preached to the native Buddhists and Chilhan, the army chief of Raja Parshuram, amongst many others accepted the message of Islam.
 Parshuram, like Balaram, was also not happy with Balkhi's missionary activities and a war took place.
 Another officer of Parshuram, Harapal, betrayed the king and also became a Muslim.
 This led to Balkhi eventually defeating Parshuram and conquering his fort in 1343.

 Parshuram was the last Buddhist king of Mahasthangarh.
 After hearing the news of her father's death, the King's daughter, Princess Shiladevi drowned herself in the Karatoya River.
 The area around her drowning place is known as Shila Devi's Ghat.